MoHeydarian/galaxy-hub/src/tutorials/collections/index.md

 	</ul>
 </div>

+**In this exercise, we will:
+1) Organize RNA-seq data into collections
+2) Tag these (two) collections with descriptive tags
+3) Run FastQC on these data to get an idea of the quality of these samples**

+The introductions to dataset collections and tags in Galaxy provide the necessary background to compelte this exercise.
+Feel free to explore the Galaxy interface and ways to organize your data.

 In Galaxy you perform data analyses and organize your data simply by clicking on things.
 If you have just a few items in your history, clicking is easy.
 However, in most real-world analyses you never have just a few datasets, instead you have many (sometimes thousands) and **Collections** help manage your data to minimize the amount of clicking you have to do.
 |      |
 |------|
 |![](/src/tutorials/collections/smallVsLarge.png)|